Canon's 2x Teleconverter put to the test on the Canon 5D IV and Panasonic GH4

-Of course, you have to bear in mind that I was shooting subjects a fair distance away and at this focal length, I was sure to be magnifying slight atmospheric interference such as heat haze.
+Of course, you have to bear in mind that I was shooting subjects a fair distance away.
+At this focal length, I was sure to be magnifying slight atmospheric interference such as heat haze.

-Using the 5D Mark IV, I was able to autofocus easily at any aperture which is great but when you are this distance away with such a long lens, focussing is almost as critical as when shooting macro.
-You need to be “on point” as it were.
+Using the 5D Mark IV, I was able to autofocus easily at any aperture.
+This is great but when you are this distance away with such a long lens, focussing is almost as critical as when shooting macro.
+You need to be "on point" as it were.

 For shooting subjects that are closer (such as birds from a hide), f11 and f16 work nicely but remember you will almost certainly need to use a higher ISO.
 This means that older cameras or cameras with smaller sensors may get a lot more noise.